h0mbre/h0mbre.github.io/_posts/eWPT.md

 + Reading and understanding PHP code will help although it is not mandatory
 + No web development skills required

 For the most part, I found these prerequisites to be accurate.
 I didn't really have a good understanding of HTML or JavaScript coming into the course (still don't have a good understanding of JavaScript, what the hell even is JavaScript) and was totally fine.
 The only time I wished I knew more JavaScript was during the chapters on HTML5 CORS misconfigurations as some of the exploit vectors require an actor to create a malicious webpage with a JavaScript payload.
 You don't do much PHP code reading or writing during the course.

 If you want to go the overkill route, you can take the Intro to JavaScript course on Codeacademy and read the Web Application Hacker's Handbook before the course.
 I also recommend downloading and playing with the bWAPP VM, the practical experience of the VM is very similar to the WAPT labs.
 Basic knowledge of the Linux command line is also a prerequisite that I feel you must have to get the most out of the class.
 I would also work to get some prerequisite knowledge of Burp Suite before taking the course.

+**If you have limited Burp Suite experience, watch the 'Introduction to Burp Suite' Bugcrowd Univerity YouTube video linked below in 'Resources.'**

 ## Materials
 The WAPT materials are pretty great.
 Depending on what version of the course you buy, you get a PDF/Slides of all the written material, videos demonstrating the concepts taught in the material, and then labs which correspond to each lesson in the material.